Carnival Horizon

 Best Known For

-Affordability: With rates for six-night Caribbean itineraries starting south of $500, the prices on Carnival Horizon are simply some of the most affordable at sea in 2018 .
-We also love that even the upgraded options—balconies for $775, for example, on the same sailing—are still exceptionally well-priced.
+Affordability: With rates for six-night Caribbean itineraries typically starting south of $550 per person, the prices on Carnival Horizon are simply some of the most affordable at sea.
+We also love that even the upgraded options — balconies for under $950, for example, on the same sailing — are still exceptionally well-priced.

-Conquering the Caribbean: Horizon will homeport in New York City and will sail to the Caribbean and Bermuda through 2018, and there’s no better place for it.
-With a breezy ambiance that brings the outside in thanks to outdoor dining and a massive central pool area, it’s a great place for a sun- and fun-filled getaway.
+Conquering the Caribbean: Horizon is ideal for tropical island-hopping.
+With a breezy ambiance that brings the outside in thanks to outdoor dining and a massive central pool area, it’s a great place for a sun- and fun-filled getaway to the Caribbean.

-The SkyRide: Running along a two-lane suspended track, the SkyRide returns on Horizon and gives you the sense of flying above the ship's decks.
+The SkyRide: Running along a two-lane suspended track, the SkyRide featured on Horizon gives you the sense of flying above the ship's decks.
 Read our review of this pedal-powered activity on Carnival Vista.
 This activity does not require an extra charge.

 Who It's Best For